kragorg/dng/2025-03-01 — Dungeons and Gardens.md

 ## Surprise

 Inside Pelc’s Curiosities lie the answers to the freezing curse.
 Anxious for action, Elara takes a deep breath, tapping into her well of magic.
 Her fingers trace the air, summoning the rhythm of a battle drum.
 Her magic ignites, sending an illusory racket echoing from within the shop’s shadowed walls.
 Startled into silence, the adversaries within hold their breath, their schemes momentarily unraveled.
-As Whisper crouches beside her, he senses the tension mounting.
-Without warning, a crossbow bolt whistles past, narrowly missing him.
+As Whisper crouches beside her, she senses the tension mounting.
+Without warning, a crossbow bolt whistles past, narrowly missing her.
 Elara’s calculated ruse works, urging their foes to react blindly.
 The door slams shut, a temporary barrier between them and danger.

 “So much for the element of surprise,” mutters Kragor.